firefrorefiddle/iid/notes.md

 # TODO

-- Modal searches + their respective UIs
+- Completion of search UI
 - Completion of base UI
 - add consistent date formatting
 - allow weekend days to be picked